zachgexler/zachgexler/README.md

 ![rocket](https://user-images.githubusercontent.com/110911839/188941582-25fc60b7-2e83-4e4f-b385-3756ed103d0d.gif)

-🎓 Currently I just completed an Immersive Software Development course with General Assembly.
+🎓 As of 10.31.2022 I completed an Immersive Software Development course with General Assembly.
 420 Hour Certificate.

 🛸 General Assembly has set me up for immediate success.
 I love the functionality of Python & Django, but will forever be a JS stan.